 I love visiting markets (and very rarely resist buying something).
 Peaches and other summer fruit were in full season and the smells were incredible.

 From the market, we headed towards Silvestro’s house – and wow, we were in for a treat.
 All in all, we spent almost 5 hours with him – and loved every minute of it.
 This ‘school’ provides very interesting experiences – from a dinner course (which we took part in), to a full day, or a week.
 There is something for everyone.
 In our session, we made pasta, and then split the various tasks of the main and dessert courses between all of us.
 My job was to remove pips from olives – and I may have eaten a few, oops.

 Our day ended back at the villa where we finished off the rest of the prosecco.
-It has been a fantastic trip indeed.
+We had the perfect holiday in Puglia.

 Day 5 – Sunday